lockss/lockss.github.io/index.md

 ## Overview

 This portal contains guides to set up a Classic LOCKSS daemon, LOCKSS 2.0, and a LOCKSS Network.
-There is also information available for developers that may be looking to contribute to the LOCKSS Project, or want to learn more about the LOCKSS 2.0 re-architecture initiative.
+There is also information available for developers that may be looking to contribute to the [LOCKSS Program](https://www.lockss.org/)'s projects, or want to learn more about the LOCKSS 2.0 re-architecture initiative.

 A complete list of our guides may be found in our [Administrators](administrators/) page, which is listed in the navigation bar at the top of each page.

 ## Classic LOCKSS Documentation

-Our current stable release of the LOCKSS daemon is 1.74.7.
+The current [stable release](administrators/index#stable) of the LOCKSS daemon is 1.74.10, released on 2020-06-29.

 *   For the complete guide, please see the [Classic LOCKSS System Manual](administrators/classic-lockss/)

 ## LOCKSS 2.0 Documentation

-LOCKSS 2.0-alpha2 was released on 2020-02-06.
+The current [development release](administrators/index#development) of LOCKSS 2.0 is LOCKSS 2.0-alpha2, released on 2020-02-06.

-*   For release notes and information about LOCKSS 2.0-alpha2, please see [LOCKSS 2.0-alpha2](administrators/releases/2.0-alpha2)
+*   For release notes and information about LOCKSS 2.0-alpha2, please see the [LOCKSS 2.0-alpha2](administrators/releases/2.0-alpha2) release page.
 *   For installation and configuration information, please see the [LOCKSS 2.0 System manual](administrators/manual/)

 ## LOCKSS Network Documentation